api3dao/dao-docs/docs/technical/pool.md

 The next sections discuss key signatures in the `Api3Pool.sol` contract.

-### Depositing, Staking, Unstaking and Withdrawing
+### Depositing, Staking, Unstaking, and Withdrawing

 | Signature                                         | Description                                                                                                                                                                                                                                                       |
 | ------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |